 CROMWELL, Conn. – Incoming PGA TOUR Chief Executive Officer Brian Rolapp spent most of his career at the National Football League, but his golf fandom dates to his high school years outside Washington, D.C.
 That’s when he would work at the turn at Congressional Country Club for what he described as “gas money.”

-Rolapp, announced as the PGA TOUR’s CEO on Tuesday, believes in professional golf’s global potential and its ability to develop deep connections with fans.
+Rolapp believes in professional golf’s global potential and its ability to develop deep connections with fans.
 He believes in the game.
 It’s a large part of why he accepted the role after more than two decades at the NFL, where he served most recently as the league’s Chief Media and Business Officer and rose through the ranks with NFL Media and NFL Network.

 “You sort of relentlessly focus on the game, getting the competition right,” Rolapp said.
 “Getting the highest level of competition is extremely important.
 That's something we obsessed about (at the NFL).”

-“NFL is obviously a booming business, and they evolve their product,” Xander Schauffele told Golf Channel.
+“NFL is obviously a booming business, and they evolve their product,” Xander Schauffele added to Golf Channel.
 “They don’t sit still.
 He knows the importance of legacy and tradition that we have on the PGA TOUR, wants to keep that in the vehicle as well as some new, innovative ideas.
 I think the fact that he’s not all golf is sort of a good thing for us … it’s nice to have someone like him on board.”

 PGA TOUR Player Directors, Adam Scott, left, and Tiger Woods, center, pose with PGA TOUR Commissioner Jay Monahan and CEO Brian Rolapp as well as board members, Joe Gorder, far right, Arthur M. Blank, and Michael Corbat, during the PGA TOUR CEO announcement at TPC River Highlands.
 (Tracy Wilcox/PGA TOUR)